FrantzT/pi-gobo/README.md

 You will need just to find which one it is with function Serial.list().

-Needles to say that in this way you can also turn a PC into a PCGogo ;), but this is a another story...
+Needles to say that in this way you can also turn a PC into a PCGobo ;), but this is a another story...
 The aim of this project was to use the minimum requirments of a small box (RPi) to do a "big" thing.

 When you are happy with your code just upload it to RPi and run it from there.